-The Story Behind the Trends - Since 2007 to 2010 there has been a steady increase in Belfast, with a decrease from 2011 onwards.
-Rates have fluctuated in Castlereagh in respect of children and young people admitted to hospital with a self harm diagnoses.
-Overall in the last year a total of 109 children & young people were admitted with both areas higher than the NI average.
+The Story Behind the Trends - Since 2007 in respect of children and young people admitted to hospital with a self harm diagnoses all areas have fluctuated over the past 7 years.
+Overall in the last year a total of 86 children & young people were admitted, with Antrim, Ballymena, Carrickfergus, Coleraine and Newtownabbey higher than the NI average and with less than 5 or no admissions in Ballymoney, Larne, Magherafelt and Moyle in 2013.

-0 - 17 year olds Admitted to HSC Hospitals with Alcohol Related Diagnoses

-Data Source: DHSSPS
+Rate per 10,000, 0 - 17 year olds Admitted to HSC Hospitals with Alcohol Related Diagnoses Data Source: DHSSPS

+Why is it Important?
 Alcohol consumption during any stage of childhood can have a harmful effect on a child's development.
 Alcohol use during the teenage years is related to a wide range of health and social problems, and young people who begin drinking before the age of 15 are more likely to experience problems related to their alcohol use, including alcohol-related injuries, involvement in violence, suicidal thoughts and attempts, having more sexual partners, pregnancy, using drugs, employment problems, adverse effects on brain function, on liver, bone, growth and endocrine development.
 "Guidance on consumption of alcohol by children & young people.
-(Department of Health, UK)
+(Department of Health, UK).